rem1niscence/canopy/p2p/README.md

 When nodes connect to each other, several layers of security and functionality are added:

-- **Listening for Calls**: The P2P system listens for incoming connection requests from other nodes.
+- **Listening for Calls**: The P2P system listens for incoming connection requests from other nodes using a TCP listener with rate limiting to prevent connection flooding.
-- **Making Outgoing Calls**: It also proactively connects to other nodes it knows about.
+- **Making Outgoing Calls**: It also proactively connects to other nodes it knows about, using exponential backoff for retry attempts when connections fail.
-- **Secure Handshake**: When a connection is established, nodes perform a cryptographic handshake to verify each other's identity and establish encrypted communication.
+- **Secure Handshake**: When a connection is established, nodes perform a cryptographic handshake using X25519 for key exchange and HKDF for key derivation, establishing unique encryption keys for each direction of communication.
-- **Multiplexing Setup**: The connection is then set up to handle multiple independent communication channels.
+- **Multiplexing Setup**: The connection is then set up to handle multiple independent communication channels using a custom protocol that includes topic identifiers and sequence numbers in packet headers.

 This is similar to how a phone call works - you dial a number (or receive a call), verify who's on the other end, and then can have a secure conversation.